Jocelyn Blore

 Finally, the ForensicsColleges blog offers many in-depth career articles for graduates in forensic science in its How to Become series, with step-by-step instructions to becoming profilers, crime scene technicians, forensic psychologists, forensic accountants, detectives, and more.

-In addition to a strong occupational outlook, Oregon boasts salaries that are higher than the national average.
-According to the Bureau for Labor Statistics (May 2022), the 17,590 forensic science technicians across the nation earned an average annual salary of $69,260.
-In comparison, the 270 forensic science technicians working in Oregon earned an average of $93,900 per year (the highest in the nation).
+In addition to a strong occupational outlook, Oregon boasts higher salaries than the national average.
+According to the Bureau for Labor Statistics (May 2023), the 17,520 forensic science technicians across the nation earned an average annual salary of $71,540.
+In comparison, the 70 forensic science technicians working in Oregon earned an average of $75,470 per year.

 United States | Oregon | |